 Short, fine-haired women love it because it can really make their hair appear thicker.
-With thick hair, you can cut out a lot of weight in the interior to make it feel lighter.
+With short choppy haircuts for thick hair, you can cut out a lot of weight in the interior to make it feel lighter.

 Keep scrolling through our slideshow and note that each choppy wavy bob has some sort of texture to it.
 Then pick your favorites to show your stylist.

 #42: 70’s Inspired Choppy Shaggy Cut with Feathered Layers

 This 70’s-inspired choppy shaggy cut with a feathered effect looks fashionable and offers versatility.
 Considering that it’s a choppy shag with a fringe, you’ll notice how it’s got that 70s rocker emo vibe.
 This type of cut allows for volume and extra lift around the crown without giving up its long length.

 This 70’s inspired choppy shag was razor cut by stylist Linda de Zeeuw of Amsterdam, NL.

 “Choppy layered haircuts like this are also referred to as a shag, a shaggy haircut, or a choppy layered haircut,” she explains.
 “Creating texture with razors versus scissors removes bulk from your hair and creates soft layers.”

 de Zeeuw notes that you’ll need a fair amount of hair to create this shaggy cut.
 “However, women with fine hair types can choose a short shaggy hairstyle.
 It’s easy to style, easy to maintain, just ask your stylist about the best options for your features and go for it,” she adds.